tomcritchlow/SEO-MBA/course-beta.md

 If you work at an SEO agency or as an independent consultant, managing clients is essential to the success of your work.
 This course isn't about *account management* or *project management* - it's about fundamentally working with clients to **get things done**.

-Good SEO is fundamentally consultative - you need to go beyond simply providing recommendations, to persuading and supporting clients in implementing our recommendations.
+Good SEO is fundamentally consultative - you need to go beyond simply providing recommendations, to persuading and supporting clients in **implementing** our recommendations.
 That's why I'm building a course to deepen your client management skills

 This course is designed for mid-career agency SEO professionals (and freelancers) who need to get better at working with clients.
-The topis we'll cover:
+The topics we'll cover:

-- Manage client expectations
+- How to manage client expectations
-- Communicate the value of SEO
+- Communicating the value of SEO
-- Build trust and client relationships
+- Building trust and enduring client relationships
-- Retain and upsell client projects
+- How to retain and upsell client projects

 Ultimately it's about improving your client communication skills to be more effective, more confident and level up your career.